Wesley G. Skogan

 Professor of Political Science

 Wesley G. Skogan, an expert on crime and policing, has directed most of IPR's major crime studies over the past three decades.
 These include research on fear of crime, the impact of crime on communities, public participation in community crime prevention, victimization, and victim responses to crime.
-Since 1993 he has directed an evaluation of Chicago's experimental citywide community policing initiative.
+Beginning in 1993 he directed an evaluation of Chicago's community policing initiative.
 Working papers and some recent publications describing this project can be found on the IPR Web site.
-His newest projects include an evaluation of the utilization and impact of information technology in law enforcement, and an evaluation of CeaseFire, a Chicago crime prevention program.
+His newest projects include an evaluation of the Chicago Police Department’s procedural justice and legitimacy initiative.

 Skogan has written numerous journal articles, monographs, chapters, and books on crime-related subjects.
 His books on Chicago include: Police and Community in Chicago: A Tale of Three Cities (2006), On the Beat: Police and Community Problem Solving (1999, with Susan M. Hartnett, Jill DuBois, et al.), and Community Policing, Chicago Style, co-authored with Susan Hartnett (1997).
 In 2003 he edited Community Policing: Can It Work?, a collection of original essays on innovation in policing.
 His 1990 book, Disorder and Decline: Crime and the Spiral of Decay in American Cities, won the 1991 Distinguished Scholar Award of the Section on Crime and Deviance of the American Sociological Association.
 Reprints of many of his publications can be found at his personal website: www.skogan.org.